Our History

 - 1929

-Scintilla is purchased by Bendix Aviation and becomes Scintilla Magneto Division - WWII
+Scintilla is purchased by Bendix Aviation and becomes Scintilla Magneto Division

 Scintilla Magneto Division produces magnetos used on American aircraft engines like the Allison V-1710